DeployGate/gradle-deploygate-plugin/README.md

 ./gradlew :app:uploadDeployGateDebug
 ```

-By running `uploadDeployGate<FlavorName>` task, it will build your application,
+By running `uploadDeployGate<VariantName>` task, it will build your application,
 set up your DeployGate credentials (for the first time) and upload your application.
 You can deploy an update of your application by running the same task.